Tarsus Pharmaceuticals Inc

 What P/E ratio does TARS trade at?

-TARS does not have a meaningful P/E ratio at this time, typically a sign of unprofitability or an ongoing earnings transition.
+TARS does not have a meaningful P/E right now, usually a sign of unprofitability or an earnings transition.
+For unprofitable growth names, price-to-sales is the more useful gauge.

 Is TARS a buy based on valuation?